 DHss is the shared secret derived from the PASN ephemeral key exchange encoded as an octet string (12.4.7.2.2 (Integer to octet string conversion))

 The PMKSA is then used in PTKSA derivation for PASN authentication.
+A FILS PMKSA so established shall be used only to establish PTKSAs that are negotiated via PASN authentication.